-A Tenancy Tribunal order can be enforced by a private debt collector or by the Collections Unit at the District Court.
-Fees paid to private debt collectors are not recoverable from the person who owes the debt.
+A Tenancy Tribunal order can be enforced by a private debt collector or by the Ministry of Justice Collections Unit.

 You can claim reasonable expenses or commission incurred in recovering a debt as part of a cost claim, if this condition is provided for in your tenancy agreement.

 The Tribunal may make an Order giving effect to any clause in a tenancy agreement requiring the other party (debtor) to reimburse the creditor for any reasonable expenses or commission incurred by the creditor in recovering or attempting to recover a debt that the Tenancy Tribunal has ordered the debtor to pay.